-On November 18, 2005, the Company entered into a Monitoring and Management Services Agreement (the "Agreement") with Trimaran Fund Management, L.L.C. ("Fund Management"), an affiliate of the majority owner of the Company and of certain directors, which provided for annual fees of \$500,000 and reasonable expenses.
+On November 18, 2005, the Company entered into a Monitoring and Management Services Agreement (the "Agreement") with Trimaran Fund Management, L.L.C. ("Fund Management"), an affiliate of Trimaran and of certain directors, which provided for annual fees of \$500,000 and reasonable expenses.
 This Agreement was amended on December 26, 2007 to add an affiliate of Freeman Spogli, Freeman Spogli & Co.
 V, L.P., as a party sharing in the fees payable under the Agreement.
-During the thirteen weeks ended March 26, 2014, \$158,000 was paid pursuant to this Agreement.
+During the thirteen and twenty-six weeks ended June 25, 2014, \$134,000 and \$292,000, respectively, was paid pursuant to this Agreement.
 This amount was included in general and administrative expenses in the accompanying condensed consolidated statements of operations.
 The Agreement terminated as of the Company's initial public offering.